danyel-ii/cubeless_/contract_details.md

 ## Executive Summary

 IceCubeMinter is an ERC-721 minting contract that gates minting on ownership of 1 to 6 referenced NFTs.
-It implements a 10% mint-time royalty split (20% creator, 40% $Less treasury, 20% $PNKSTR treasury, 20% pool placeholder) and a 5% resale royalty via ERC-2981, currently paid to a pool treasury address.
-The on-chain logic is intentionally minimal: it verifies ownership, mints, stores the token URI, and splits ETH; token metadata and provenance are built in the miniapp and passed as a data URI.
+Minting costs 0.0027 ETH plus a 10% royalty.
+Mint royalties split 20% to the creator, 20% to the $Less treasury (placeholder), and 60% across the referenced NFT contracts (per NFT).
+Resale royalties are 5% via ERC-2981 and routed to an on-chain splitter.
+The on-chain logic verifies ownership, mints, stores the token URI, and splits ETH; token metadata and provenance are built in the miniapp and passed as a data URI.

 ## Contract Overview